-Why I write...
+Why I Write

-Well-known examples of American social protest novels include Harriet Beecher Stowe’s Uncle Tom’s Cabin, Upton Sinclair’s The Jungle, Sinclair Lewis's It Can't Happen Here, John Steinbeck’s The Grapes of Wrath and, on the other end of the political spectrum, Ayn Rand's Atlas Shrugged.
+Well-known examples of American social protest novels include Harriet Beecher Stowe’s Uncle Tom’s Cabin, Upton Sinclair’s The Jungle, Sinclair Lewis's It Can't Happen Here, John Steinbeck’s The Grapes of Wrath and, on the opposite end of the political spectrum, Ayn Rand's Atlas Shrugged.

 I believe that if there were ever a time for a resurgence of topical but engaging fiction about contemporary, highly relatable characters whose personal conflicts and issues are not separate from their political, moral, and social concerns, it is now.
 We live in a nation that is no longer indivisible.
 We’ve sold out our democratic political system for an economic ideology.
 Truth is no longer distinguishable from lies, economic inequality is rampant, climate change is already upon us.
 There seems to be no end to the troubles that we face.
 Ironically, it is as though my career has come full circle.
 By writing what I write, I firmly believe I am serving my country once again.